tankh-keith/tankh-keith/README.md

 <h1>Hi, I'm Keith Tan! <br/>
 <h4>I believe in continuous self-improvement and actively seek new opportunities to broaden my horizons.
 My curiosity and proactive nature drive me to pursue answers, especially in the complex field of cybersecurity.
 Currently, I am seeking a permanent mid-career switch to cybersecurity, driven by my passion for safeguarding data, systems, and networks.</h4>
 <h4>To enhance my skills, I have pursued and completed a 250-hour cybersecurity vocational training program with a focus on practical experience and hands-on projects.
 I have also attained fundamental certifications including Google Cybersecurity, ISC2 CC, and CompTIA Security+.
 To further develop my skills, I intend to pursue a Master degree in Cyberscurity in 2025, and attain CISSP.
-I am interested in Incident Response but remain open to exploring various roles within cybersecurity and actively seek opportunities to learn and contribute positively to the industry.</h4>
+I remain open to exploring various roles within cybersecurity and actively seek opportunities to learn and contribute positively to the industry.</h4>

 <br>
 <h2>👨‍💻 My Cybersecurity Projects:</h2>